zeroincombenze/tools/z0bug_odoo/docs/rtd_description.rst

 -----------------

 The goal of z0bug_odoo is to provide helpers to ensure the quality of Odoo addons.
-The code was forked from OCA MQT but some improvements were added.
-This package and OCA MQT differ by:
+This package can e used replacing OCA MQT and it differs by:

 * z0bug_odoo can also test Odoo 6.1 and 7.0 where OCA MQT fails with these versions
+* z0bug_odoo can also test Odoo using python2 where OCA abandoned the developing of Odoo base on python2
 * z0bug_odoo is designed to execute some debug statements, mainly in local environment
 * z0bug_odoo has more options to run with reduced set of lint tests
 * OCA MQT is the only component to build environment and test Odoo while z0bug_odoo is part of `Zeroincombenze® tools <https://github.com/zeroincombenze/tools>`_